Sons and Daughters (Australian TV series): Broadcast schedule

-Seven Network aired the first episode as a 90-minute special 18 January 1982 in Sydney and Melbourne, during the Christmas/New Year non-ratings period.
+Seven Network aired the first episode as a 90-minute special on 18 January 1982 in Sydney and Melbourne, during the Christmas/New Year non-ratings period.
 The date of the final episode varied across Australia.
 There are 972 half-hour episodes, although during the series' original run, later episodes were shown in an hour-long format, although the date of transition to hour-long episodes varied across Australia.
 The series was broadcast on the Seven Network, initially (in Sydney and Melbourne) four days a week for half an hour at 19:00-19:30.
 In 1984, Sydney broadcasts changed to one-hour episodes on Sunday and Monday at 19:30-20:30, and in later years, most Australian stations aired Sons and Daughters as two one-hour shows per week, and finally in one hour-long show per week.
 It became the highest-rated programme in its slot, and was the most watched Australian soap of the 1980s.
 The series eventually began to suffer from declining ratings, and was ultimately cancelled in early 1987 though the final episodes did not screen until after Christmas on 27 December 1987 at 6.30pm Sunday night on Channel Seven Sydney, and two weeks later in Melbourne.

 During the 1990s the TV series was repeated throughout Australia, usually in early-morning and daytime slots first at 9.30am weekday mornings then at the later time of 5.30am early mornings.

 The series has been repeated 4 times in Australia, firstly on Foxtel between from 1997, with the final episode airing in mid-2000.
 Seven Network began another re-run in October 2006, airing weekdays at 10:00.
 This was discontinued in early 2007, then resumed in July 2008, airing on Wednesday nights, usually around midnight.
 In October 2013, episodes were airing Tuesday and Thursday mornings at 3:30 am.
 Episode 461 aired on 8 October 2013.
 Series was again replayed on its original broadcast TV channel Seven during 2014-2018 on Sunday mornings first as a half hour at 5.00am and then later in double episodes 5.00-6.00am before final episode (972) aired, in HD, on 11 August 2019 on Sunday morning 5am.

 7TWO has repeated the series twice, in full.
 First from 2 November 2009 until 9 October 2013.
 To mark the 40th anniversary, a second run began Monday, 3 January 2022.
 Four episodes aired back to back each weekday at 2.30pm, later moving to 1.00pm in October 2022 for the final season.
 The final episode aired at 2.30pm on Friday, 16 December 2022.